Stackclash/5e-vault/4. World Almanac/NPCs/Dyrrn.md

     \ A creature can escape the tentacles with a successful DC 23 Strength ([[/5.
 Mechanics/Rules/Skills.md#Athletics|Athletics]])\
     \ or Dexterity ([[/5.
 Mechanics/Rules/Skills.md#Acrobatics|Acrobatics]]) check as\
     \ an action.  \n- Each creature of Dyrrn's choice that it can see within 120 feet\
-    \ of it must succeed on a DC 23 Wisdom saving throw or take dice:4d12|text(26)\
+    \ of it must succeed on a DC 23 Wisdom saving throw or take 26 (4d12) psychic\
-    \ (4d12) psychic damage.
-Unless the target has immunity to psychic damage, its\
+    \ damage.
+Unless the target has immunity to psychic damage, its Intelligence score\
-    \ Intelligence score is reduced by dice: 1d4|avg|noform (1d4) each time it\
-    \ fails the saving throw for this lair action.
-The target dies if its Intelligence\
+    \ is reduced by 1d4 each time it fails the saving throw for this lair action.\
-    \ score is reduced to 0.
-The reduction lasts until the target finishes a short\
+    \ The target dies if its Intelligence score is reduced to 0.
+The reduction lasts\
-    \ or long rest.  "
+    \ until the target finishes a short or long rest.  " "name": ""
-  "name": ""
 "regional_effects":
 - "desc": "A region containing a passage to Dyrrn's lair is warped in one or more\